roblav96/nativescript-onesignal/README.md

 # NativeScript-OneSignal
-This is a Nativescript plugin that wraps the iOS and Android OneSignal Push Notifications SDK.
+A Nativescript plugin that wraps the iOS and Android OneSignal Push Notifications SDK.

 ## Contributors